ruricolist/serapeum/reference.md

 true, the last occurrence of each item is preserved; otherwise, only the first occurrence counts.

 TEST controls identity; it should be a valid test for a hash table.
+If the items cannot be compared that way, you can use KEY to transform them.

 UNORDERED-TO-END controls where to sort items that are not present in the original ordering.
 By default they are sorted first but, if